aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-forms/dynamic-xfa-to-acro-form/_index.md

 ---
-title: Dynamic XFATo Acro Form
+title: Dynamic XFA To Acro Form
-linktitle: Dynamic XFATo Acro Form
+linktitle: Dynamic XFA To Acro Form
 second_title: Aspose.PDF for .NET API Reference
-description: Easily convert dynamic XFATo forms to standard AcroForm forms with Aspose.PDF for .NET.
+description: Easily convert dynamic XFA To forms to standard AcroForm forms with Aspose.PDF for .NET.
 type: docs
 weight: 70
-url: /net/programming-with-forms/dynamic-xfato-acro-form/
+url: /net/programming-with-forms/dynamic-xfa-to-acro-form/
 ---

-In this tutorial, we will show you how to convert an XFATo dynamic form to an AcroForm using Aspose.PDF for .NET.
+In this tutorial, we will show you how to convert an XFA To dynamic form to an AcroForm using Aspose.PDF for .NET.
 We will explain the C# source code step by step to guide you through this process.

 ## Step 1: Preparation